 Please double check with the venue beforehand (if relevant) to ensure they are open / accessible when you visit!
-Have fun and if you have already done these walks, check out our bummer blog post with 30 top walks for families in Kent and East Sussex or if you are looking for walks very local to Tunbridge Wells, have a look at this blog post highlighting 15 of our favourite Tunbridge Wells walks!
+Have fun and if you have already done these walks, check out our bumper blog post with more than 35 walks for families in Kent and East Sussex or if you are looking for walks very local to Tunbridge Wells, have a look at this blog post highlighting 15 of our favourite Tunbridge Wells walks!

 ♥ Enjoy the great outdoors at Broadwater Warren

 Just off Broadwater Forest Lane, Broadwater Warren is a beautiful place to visit on the outskirts of Tunbridge Wells.
 There’s something very peaceful about the warren and the RSPB is making great progress with restoring it since they took over in 2007.
 The trail takes about two hours, though we usually just do part of it when we go.
 There’s an onsite carpark which is free!
 Look out for the wild ponies and try to visit Decoy Pond (pictured) – there are maps along the way and at the entrance.

 Just outside Groombridge, Birchden Wood is extremely buggy friendly with lovely wooden creatures scattered throughout the forest including a snake and a very large acorn along with some little outdoor dens hidden throughout the woods.
 There is a fee for parking so bring some change or a card with you!
 There’s also a communal BBQ available if for picnickers and campers.

 The nature trail at Coolings Green & Pleasant Garden Centre in Knockholt covers a six acre area which is a haven for wildlife.
 The pushchair friendly trail is also populated by a wealth of wildlife and birds including wallabies, goats, rare-breed pigs, sheep, chickens, ducks and geese.